- Events

 About Filey Kite Festival

-Filey Kite Festival 2025: A weekend of sky-high spectacle and coastal flavours
+Filey Kite Festival: A weekend of sky-high spectacle and coastal flavours

-The skies above Filey are set to come alive once again as the much-anticipated Filey Kite Festival returns on Saturday 20 and Sunday 21 September 2025.
-Held at the scenic Filey Brigg Country Park, this free, family-friendly event promises a weekend of vibrant displays, community spirit, and coastal charm.
+The skies above Filey are set to come alive once again, held at the scenic Filey Brigg Country Park, this free, family-friendly event promises a weekend of vibrant displays, community spirit, and coastal charm.

 Now a firm favourite in the town’s events calendar, the festival draws kite enthusiasts and curious visitors alike to witness a dazzling array of kites soaring above the Yorkshire coast.
 From giant inflatable creatures to intricate, high-performance designs, the festival showcases the creativity and skill of some of the UK’s top kite flyers.